About Stella Fong

 My culinary career began in the late 80s teaching cooking classes in the San Diego area, interspersed with writing articles for the San Diego Union Tribune Food Section.
-Later, working with my mentor, cooking teacher and author Lily Loh, we co-wrote my first article published in a major publication, Cooking Light.
+Later, working with my mentor, cooking teacher and author, Lily Loh, we co-wrote my first article published in a major publication, Cooking Light.
 I was fortunate to begin teaching for one of the best long-established schools in San Diego, Kitchen Witch Gourmet Shop and Cooking School in Encinitas, which led to opportunities at Great News!
-Cookware and Cooking School, Williams-Sonoma, and Gelson’s Market.
+Cookware and Cooking School, Williams-Sonoma, Macy’s Cellars and Gelson’s Market.

-In 1999, when my husband and I moved to Billings, Montana, I traveled to teach for Sur La Table for a while.
-At first, I would choose to escape the cold of Montana in January to teach in Scottsdale or Los Angeles where it was warm.
-But then I fell in love all over again with cross-country skiing, a sport I picked up in college, and decided that I wanted to stay in Montana during the winter season.
+In 1999, when my husband and I moved to Billings, Montana, I traveled to teach for Sur La Table.
+At first, I wanted to escape the cold of Montana to warm up in Scottsdale and Los Angeles.
+But then I fell in love all over again with cross-country skiing, a sport I picked up in college, and decided that I wanted to stay in Big Sky country during the winter season.

 At first, the travel provided not only warmth but the needed city fix I needed after moving here.
 My soul settled into Montana and I have found it comfortable here ever since.
 I no longer wanted to flee, and have come to love the flavors of the food, the fluctuations of the weather and the freedoms.